-'''

-. gridappsd-docker gridappsd-sample-app
+- gridappsd-docker - gridappsd-sample-app

-'''

-3. Add service or service to platform
+3. Add application or service to platform

-In order to add your service/service to the container you will need to modify the docker-compose.yml file included in the gridappsd-docker repository.
+In order to add your application/service to the container you will need to modify the docker-compose.yml file included in the gridappsd-docker repository.
 Under the gridappsd service there is an example volumes leaf that is commented out.
-Uncomment and modify these lines to add the path for your service and config file.
-Adding these lines will mount the service/service on the container's filesystem when the container is started.
+Uncomment and modify these lines to add the path for your application and config file.
+Adding these lines will mount the application/service on the container's filesystem when the container is started.